|

 Winter, Janet & Savoy, Carolyn.
 Victorian Costuming Volume I: 1840-1865.
 Other Times Publications, 1987, p.
 104.

-a day cap.
+Victorian women would instantly know the difference between a doily and a day cap.
 Unless you plan on balancing tea upon your head, don't wear a doily, make yourself a day cap!

 Draw a half circle with a radius of 6".
 The front will be the flat side.